Texas Register and Texas Administrative Code

 The Texas Administrative Code is current through today's date.

-Will graphic and tabular material be included in
+Is graphic and tabular material included online?

-All graphic and tabular material in each issue of the Texas Register is included in all on-line services.
+All graphic and tabular material in each issue of the Texas Register is included in all online services.

 When does a rule become effective?

 Typically, a rule takes effect 20 days after the date on which it is filed with the Secretary of State.
 (For exceptions see Texas Gov't Code 2001.036).
 Day one is the date following the filing, and the rule may take effect on day 20.
 Note that the time period for an adopted rule is triggered by filing.
-This differs from the time period for a proposed rule, which does not begin until the rule is published in the Texas Register.

 How is a rule different from a statute?